betheden/hebrew-grammar/content/person_first.rst

 If it is a single person,
 it is "I", "me", or "my", if it is a group of people it is "we", "us", or "our".

-.. note:: The first person is only used in direct speech.

 Form
 ----